x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 6. Choose any one of the two options and click **Next**.
 The **Routing** screen appears.

 > [!NOTE]
 > If you choose the second option, provide the name of any one of the domains that are part of your organization.
-If there is only one domain for your organization, provide its name.
+If there is only one domain for your organization, enter its name.

 7. Choose any of the two options and click **Next**.
 The **Security restrictions** screen appears.

 > [!NOTE]
-> If you choose the first option, there is no need for details of smart host to be mentioned.
-If you choose second option, provide the domain name of the smart host in the text box.
+> If you choose the first option, you need not mention the details of smart host.
+If you choose second option, enter the domain name of the smart host in the text box.

 8. Configure the following settings: